Serviworldwide/deploy-installer/README.md

 ## Installation

+1. Download `installer.php` from: https://raw.githubusercontent.com/Serviworldwide/deploy-installer/main/installer.php
-1. Upload **only** `installer.php` to your cPanel account's `public_html` directory
+2. Upload **only** `installer.php` to your cPanel account's `public_html` directory
-2. Access the installer via your web browser: `http://yourdomain.com/installer.php`
+3. Access the installer via your web browser: `http://yourdomain.com/installer.php`
-3. Follow the step-by-step wizard
+4. Follow the step-by-step wizard

 The installer will automatically download `deploy.php` and generate all necessary configuration files.